peterruler/mongo-arm/README.md

 - (`nano /etc/mongod.conf`) --> file doesn't exist, get correct filename

-# IMPORTANT: Set correct credetials, run as a must
+# IMPORTANT: Set correct credetials, run as a must (in the linux shell of the container)

+- see the credentials defined in docker-compose.yml file!
 - `mongosh --port 27017 -u root -p 'example' --authenticationDatabase 'admin'`
 - Enter in the shell
 ````